About the Farm

 Cotyledon {kot~l~eed~n}

-As a community farm, the mission is to nourish and enliven a diverse community of members, neighbors and friends with life-sustaining vegetables and herbs.
+As a community farm, the mission is to nourish and enliven a diverse community of members, neighbors and friends with life-sustaining vegetables and herbs to engage one another and actively participate in the world around us.

 Goals: To nourish existing communities of radical, social-justice oriented people in a mutually beneficial way.
+To offer a platform of support and encouragement for the work we do in the world.
 Members and participants who work on the farm will experience and co-create a dignified, centered and loving environment.

 65789441_10216584107093069_2589369670326812672_n

-Values: To mindfully grow food and community we must shoulder the responsibility of respectfully stewarding the land, support those who work on it, and include those who rely on its productivity.
-This is the dance constantly at play in all farming endeavors.
+Values: To mindfully grow food and community we must shoulder the responsibility of stewarding the land, supporting those who work on it, and including those who rely on its productivity.
+This is a dance constantly at play in all agricultural endeavors.
 This means we must collectively ensure that all involved are nourished, valued and supported.

 This is a place of listening and seeking common ground.